Sunday, May 24, 2026

 How much did they feel that any planning was a best ‘a guess’ (based on experience).

 I described these thoughts as an ongoing discussion (often mini-arguments) in my head.
+My inner coach voice can be quite loud sometimes 🙂

-Ok, my coaching buddy didn’t see them as arguments, that was just me.
+Ok, my coaching buddy didn’t see them as arguments; that was just me.
 However, they did question where their ‘best guesses’ came from.

 We discussed